The Seven Biggest Lies Theranos Told

 2. Theranos gave fake demonstrations when it was striking deals with two of its major clients, Walgreens and Safeway.

-According to the SEC, Holmes struck up major deals to put miniLabs in Walgreens and Safeway stores based on fraudulent claims about how Theranos’ technology worked.
+According to the SEC, Holmes struck up major deals to put miniLabs in Walgreens and Safeway stores based on fraudulent claims about how Theranos’s technology worked.
 (The SEC complaint refers to them as a “large national pharmacy chain” and “a large national grocery chain.”)

 But according to the SEC, Holmes didn’t just tell the clients that the technology worked — she also went to great lengths to make it look like it worked.

 In July and August 2013, Theranos did demonstrations for Walgreens executives before the miniLabs’ store launch.
-Holmes told her employees to put Theranos’ equipment in the room where they were collecting blood samples from the executives — but instead of processing the blood on the Theranos machines, employees secretly ran some tests on outside lab equipment, according to the SEC.
+Holmes told her employees to put Theranos’s equipment in the room where they were collecting blood samples from the executives — but instead of processing the blood on the Theranos machines, employees secretly ran some tests on outside lab equipment, according to the SEC.

 Based on those presentations, at the end of 2013, Walgreens executives agreed to more quickly hand over a portion of a $100 million “innovation fee” to help Theranos roll out in the stores faster.
-But those testing centers also relied on outside lab equipment No one at Theranos ever told the executives the truth, according to the SEC.
+But those testing centers also relied on outside lab equipment.
+No one at Theranos ever told the executives the truth, according to the SEC.

 Holmes kept up the charade for years, telling investors that the partnerships with Walgreens and Safeway were thriving, when in fact they’d stalled as executives started to have concerns.

 In 2016, Walgreens sued Theranos, seeking $140 million to recover what it had put into the partnership (the lawsuit was reportedly settled for less than $30 million).
 Walgreens once hosted about 40 Theranos blood-testing centers.
-Safeway broke off its deal after spending $350 million to build clinics for Theranos’ tests in more than 800 supermarkets; Theranos never ran any tests in Safeway stores.
+Safeway broke off its deal after spending $350 million to build clinics for Theranos’s tests in more than 800 supermarkets; Theranos never ran any tests in Safeway stores.

 3. Theranos also gave investors fake demonstrations and misleading information about its clinical trials.

-When visiting Theranos, potential investors would have their blood sampled and taken away for processing, leaving them with the impression that it was being tested on one of Theranos’ devices.
+When visiting Theranos, potential investors would have their blood sampled and taken away for processing, leaving them with the impression that it was being tested on one of Theranos’s devices.
 But Theranos often tested the blood on outside equipment because its own equipment wasn’t capable of doing all the tests it was offering, according to the SEC.
 (At one point, Holmes and Balwani told one investor that Theranos could process tests for more than 1,000 conditions.)

 Investors also got binders with information on clinical trials that Theranos had supposedly run with pharmaceutical companies.
 The reports “prominently featured the company logos of well-known pharmaceutical companies, suggesting that the reports were drafted by these pharmaceutical companies,” according to the SEC.

-But only one report was co-written by a pharmaceutical company.
+But only one report was cowritten by a pharmaceutical company.
 The other two were actually written by Theranos employees.

 From late 2013 to 2015, investors pumped more than $700 million into the company in two financing rounds.

-4. Holmes lied about Theranos’ military contracts.
+4. Holmes lied about Theranos’s military contracts.

-Holmes told multiple investors that Theranos’ technology had been deployed by the US Department of Defense in the battlefield, in Afghanistan, and on medevac helicopters that transported casualties.
+Holmes told multiple investors that Theranos’s technology had been deployed by the US Department of Defense in the battlefield, in Afghanistan, and on medevac helicopters that transported casualties.

-It’s true that Theranos’ technology was used in a Department of Defense burn study — but it was never actually used in the battlefield, in Afghanistan, or on medevac helicopters.
+It’s true that Theranos’s technology was used in a Department of Defense burn study — but it was never actually used in the battlefield, in Afghanistan, or on medevac helicopters.

 5. Theranos said it was going to make $100 million in a year when it made about $100,000.